 If the CD is not playing correctly, for any other reason, try a known good CD.

-If any error occurs repeatedly or if an error can't be corrected, contact your dealer.
+If any error occurs repeatedly or if an error cannot be corrected, contact your dealer.
+If your radio displays an error message, write it down and provide it to your dealer when reporting the problem.

 Trunk-Mounted CD Changer